jhofseth/QED-Vacuum-Thrust-Control/README.md

 ## About The Project

 This repository provides an open-source control system for advanced EMF propulsion systems based on Quantum Electrodynamics (QED) vacuum polarization.
-Drawing from emerging theories like Emergent Gravity from Disrupted Photon Pairs (EGDPP), it enables simulation and control of magnetic amplification and direction assemblies (MADA) for reactionless propulsion in spherical combat drones.
+Drawing from emerging theories like Emergent Gravity from Disrupted Photon Pairs (EGDPP), it enables simulation and control of magnetic amplification and direction assemblies (MADA) for EMF propulsion in spherical combat drones.
 Optimized for asymmetric warfare, it supports high accelerations (>500g), stealth operations, and integration with materials for efficient magnetic circuits.

 Key applications include defense scenarios requiring non-ballistic trajectories, hover capabilities, and precision strikes while evading radar and thermal detection.